-Sencha Miyazaki, a delightful lighter tea, and Hojicha, which has a distinct roasted taste, are other signature Japanese blends carried by Heavenly Tea Leaves.
+Hojicha, which has a distinct roasted taste, is another signature Japanese blend carried by Heavenly Tea Leaves.
 So, what's the conclusion?
 Japan is definitely a tea destination worth learning about (and visiting), and its green teas are quite varied and totally spectacular.
 Japan's rich and detail-oriented culture shines brightly through their ability to manufacture some of the world's most premium green teas.
 Which one will you get your hands on this spring?

 P.S.
 Stay tuned to our Instagram page (@heavenlytea) for some photos of our latest trip to the majestic tea fields of Wazuka, Japan!